ignaciosalia/learningtracker/README.md

 25-02-2021
 I work in something else than my programming I start late and I didn't update my github yesterday, my bad I will continue working and not allowing again to pass a day without updating

+27-02-2021
+This two days have been full of family challenges but I have find time at the end of the day to work and continue studying React in freecodecademy, also today I read that there is a React Native game engine so I'm looking foward to that will I continue learning the basics of React, to then step to React Native and Write a Game